History of Mauritius: Portuguese discoveries (1507–1513)

 An official world map by Diogo Ribeiro described "from west to east, the first island, 'Mascarenhas', the second, 'Santa Apolonia' and the third, 'Domingo Froiz.' " The three islands (Réunion, Mauritius and Rodrigues) were encountered some years earlier by chance during an exploratory expedition of the coast of the Bay of Bengal led by Tristão da Cunha.
 The expedition ran into a cyclone and was forced to change course.
 Thus, the ship Cirne of the captain Diogo Fernandes Pereira, came into view of Réunion island on 9 February 1507.
 They called the island "Santa Apolonia" ("Saint Apollonia") in honor of that day's saint.
 Mauritius was encountered during the same expedition and received the name of "Cirne" and Rodrigues that of "Diogo Rodrigues".
 Five years later, the islands were visited by Pedro Mascarenhas. who left the name "Mascarene" for the whole region.
 The Portuguese took no interest in these isolated islands.
-They were already established in Asia in Goa, on the coast of Malabar, on the island of Ceylon (now Sri Lanka) and on the Malaysian coast.
+They were already established in Asia in Goa, on the coast of Malabar, on the island of Ceylon (now Sri Lanka) and on the coast of what is presently known as Malaysia.

 Their main African base was in Mozambique, therefore the Portuguese navigators preferred to use the Mozambique Channel to go to India.
 The Comoros to the north proved to be a more practical port of call.
 Thus no permanent colony was established on the island by the Portuguese.